vale-sch/basketBallBattleRoyale/README.md

 # how to play it locally
-download zip or clone repository via HTTPS/SSH run console command: "npm update" open repository via vs code and run live server follow the instructions in game
+download zip or clone repository via HTTPS/SSH run console command: "npm update" open repository via vs code go to the html file and comment in the out commented run live server via vs code follow the instructions in game

 ## Checkliste für Leistungsnachweis